dyhis/External/README.md

-# Luminox
+# Luminox (external that was used for luminox
-Pasted external using gdrv and terrible driver.
+Pasted external using gdrv (drv not included).